sudo-project/sudo/INSTALL.md

         instead.
 This option may only be used in conjunction with the --enable-static-sudoers option.

+    --disable-ssp
+        Disable use of the -fstack-protector compiler option.
+        This does not affect the other hardening options.

     --enable-static-sudoers
         By default, the sudoers plugin is built and installed as a dynamic shared object.
 When the --enable-static-sudoers